Create a signature to validate a subscription offer using your private key.

 UUIDvalue that your server defines.
-This value is cached for 24 hours.
 The string representation of the

 A timestamp your server generates in UNIX epoch time format, in milliseconds; the timestamp keeps the offer active for 24 hours.

 Combine the parameters into a UTF-8 string with an invisible separator (